visgl/deck.gl/docs/api-reference/react/use-widget.md

 # useWidget

-The `useWidget` hook is used to create React wrappers for custom deck.gl widgets.
+The `useWidget` hook is used to create React wrappers for normal (non-React) deck.gl widgets.

 ```tsx
 import DeckGL, {useControl} from '@deck.gl/react';